-Utilities may influence stretch code advancement by creating, providing and/or presenting that information to a group orror key stakeholders.
+Utilities may influence stretch code advancement by creating, providing and/or presenting the Utility Initiated Research to a group of key stakeholders.
 The process by which a stretch code is adopted at a municipal level is driven by a specific municipality’s policy-making process.
-A utility is uniquely positioned to be involved and influence the process for stretch code adoption.
-A more-detailed table explaining the relative impacts of each action’s involvement is located in Table 3.
+A utility is uniquely positioned to be involved and influence the process for stretch code adoption through activities such as:

 Vocally (or in chat) participating in discussion at public or decision-making meetings